 If the Security Indication IE indicates security policy as "preferred" in the PDU Session Resource To Setup List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall include the Security Result IE in the BEARER CONTEXT MODIFICATION RESPONSE message.

+For each PDU session, if the Network Instance IE is included in the PDU Session Resource To Setup List IE or the PDU Session Resource To Modify List IE in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall, if supported, use it when selecting transport network resource as specified in [20].

 Next change